You’re here because you have a question weighing on your mind…

 But before the betta has a chance to grab its food, chances are a goldfish is gonna get to it first, and this can be VERY frustrating.

-The Best Way to House & Care for a Betta Fish
+Housing & Care for a Lone Betta Fish

 Your betta fish’s container really should have a minimum water volume size of 2 gallons, which allows the fish to have sufficient swimming space to prevent muscle atrophy.